medikoo/modules-webmake/README.md

 require('other-package/lib/some-module');
 ```

-But this won't work:
+But this won't:

 ```javascript
 require('/Users/foo/projects/awesome/my-module');
 ```

-## Known issues

- * Absolute file paths in require calls don't work
- * Different versions of same package will collide
+Different versions of same package will collide.

-   Let's say, package A uses version 0.2 of package C and package B uses
-   version 0.3 of the same package.
-If both package A and B are required,
-   package B will most likely end up buggy.
+Let's say, package A uses version 0.2 of package C and package B uses version 0.3 of the same package.
+If both package A and B are required, package B will most likely end up buggy.

-   This is because Webmake will only bundle the version that was called
-   first.
-So in this case package B will end up with version 0.2 instead
+This is because webmake will only bundle the version that was called first.
+So in this case package B will end up with version 0.2 instead of 0.3.
-   of 0.3.

 ## Tests [![Build Status](https://secure.travis-ci.org/medikoo/modules-webmake.png?branch=master)](https://secure.travis-ci.org/medikoo/modules-webmake)